Join Nectr in promoting sustainable energy choices this Earth Hour

 If you're new to the whole concept of Earth Hour, then don’t fret.
 It isn't too late to get involved.
 Earth Hour is a ‘lights out’ event that calls for businesses, communities, and individuals to make actionable change in their lives.
 The act of turning off our lights and saving energy for an hour is a small metaphor that symbolises the urgency of changing our energy habits.

-If you are keen to take part of this movement, Earth Hour will take place at 8.30pm until 9.30pm on Saturday the 27th of March 2021.
-This is a yearly event and takes place on the last Saturday of March each year, so mark it in your diary as a reminder and join millions of people across the world who wish to make a change just like you.
+Earth Hour will take place for one hour (between 8:30pm and 9:30pm) on Saturday 26 March 2022.
+This is a yearly event and takes place on the last Saturday of March each year, so mark it in your diary as a reminder to get involved.

 In this blog, we’ve listed a few manageable and memorable ways that you and your family can get involved in when Earth Hour begins.

 Earth Hour doesn't mean sitting on your phone in the dark for an hour while all the lights are off.
 It's about getting involved and being more conscious of our usage.
 To make the event a little more exciting we suggest preparing in advance with some sustainable lighting.